Beginning is with Allah's

-There are twenty amino acids and a start and
+There are 22 standard amino acids, a start

-a stop codon in protein-coded gene translation.
-In Arabic,
+and a stop codon in protein-coded gene translation.
+In

-there are twenty two declensions of a noun that signify its
+Arabic, there are twenty two declensions of a noun that

-role in the sentence: two genitive, eight nominative, and
+signify its role in the sentence: two genitive, eight

 The Dictionary of Roots